Azure-Ray/QZ_TDS_/README.md

-Subject: Clarification and Meeting Request for GMT Project

-Hi [Recipient’s Name],

-As discussed today regarding the GMT project, task-9999 add account, the request body for financial-account doesn’t meet the required fields due to the edited contact address (neither papi nor sapi fulfill the requirements).
+As discussed today regarding the GMT project, task-9999 add account, the request body for financial-account is missing the contact address object.
+Both papi and sapi financial-account requests lack this contact address object.

 Since the contact address is a part of contact, we can use financial-contact to edit it.

 The proposed logic is as follows: